warashibetrader/warashibetrader.github.io/_posts/2022-02-15-payment-receipt.md

 	window.addEventListener("message", function(event) {
 		if (event.source == popup && event.data) {
 			if (event.data.cue == "readyCue") popup.postMessage({cue:"replyCue", preferred:preferred, addresses: addresses, items: items});
-			if (event.data.cue == "paidCue") this.textContent = "Thank You!";
+			if (event.data.cue == "paidCue") document.getElementById("donateButton").textContent = "Thank You!";
 			if (event.data.cue == "closeCue") popup.close();
 		}
 	});
 '>Donate!</button>
 </div>

-Here is the code that is triggered by clicking the button, which should work in any javascript-enabled context:
+Below is the javascript code that is triggered by clicking this button, which should work in any javascript-enabled context, with no dependencies or installation by either you or your clients.
+Once pasted on your site, the only missing piece of the payment lifecycle would be

 		// Currently only the preferred currency will be accepted let preferred = "XNO";